 Then the counting begins at “One!” and when it reaches three, three men armed with mammoth ketchup bottles deluge the lone hamburger-holder from head to waist.
 When the bottles are spent, up steps three women armed with caulk guns loaded with mustard.

 That stalwart man is Kenny Johnson, a software engineer better known as Pinto Ron, the cofounder of the Red Pinto Tailgate.
 He’s been attending Bills games for over 30 years with a streak of attending well over 400 straight games, both home and away.
 The 423 game in-person streak was interrupted by COVID-19 last year.

 A Coat of Condiments

-The Ketchup ceremony started 20 years ago by accident when Johnson asked for some ketchup for his burger and some guys at the tailgate tried to squirt it on the patty from afar.
+The Ketchup ceremony started in 1990 by accident, when Johnson asked for some ketchup for his burger and some guys at the tailgate tried to squirt it on the patty from afar.
 Just to see if they could.
 They couldn’t.
 But Johnson made a far more hilarious target, and the ritual evolved.

-Now Bills fans migrate by the hundreds from the major tailgate lots surrounding the stadium to cross the street into Hammers Lot where Red Pinto tailgates.
+Bills fans would migrate by the hundreds from the major tailgate lots surrounding the stadium to cross the street into Hammers Lot where Red Pinto tailgates.
 Just to witness the Ketchup ceremony.